Boys & Girls

 Fear of Accidents

-A 2025 C.S.
-Mott Children's Hospital poll found that 20% of parents reported "potty anxiety" in their children.
-Creating a shame-free environment helps prevent anxiety from developing.
+A 2025 poll found 20% of parents reported "potty anxiety" in their children.
+Creating a shame-free environment helps prevent anxiety.

 Bathroom Independence

 Focus on progress over perfection.
-Hygiene habits develop gradually, and young children need time and support.
+These habits develop gradually.

-Mayo Clinic recommends teaching girls to "spread their legs and wipe carefully from front to back to prevent bringing germs from the rectum to the vagina or bladder."
+Mayo Clinic recommends teaching girls to "spread their legs and wipe carefully from front to back."

-For girls struggling with the wiping motion: The National Children's Trust recommends teaching them to "pat themselves dry" as an alternative technique that achieves the hygiene goal without requiring complex front-to-back coordination.
+For girls struggling with the motion, the National Children's Trust recommends teaching them to "pat themselves dry" as an alternative technique.

-• Feet flat on the ground — use a step stool if needed
+• Feet flat on the ground (use step stool)

 • Legs spread comfortably apart